artem-ogre/remove_at/README.md

 Remove multiple elements at given indices

 ## Overview
 C++ standard library `<algorithm>` provides functions: [`std::remove` and `std::remove_if`](http://en.cppreference.com/w/cpp/algorithm/remove).
-This functions provide convenient and performant way to remove elements from `std::vector` using [erase-remove idiom](https://en.wikipedia.org/wiki/Erase%E2%80%93remove_idiom).
+These functions provide convenient and performant way to remove elements from `std::vector` using [erase-remove idiom](https://en.wikipedia.org/wiki/Erase%E2%80%93remove_idiom).
 However only removing elements by value or by a predicate is possible.

 Often is is desired to **remove multiple elements from a vector based on a selection**, where selection is a **collection of element indices**.
 Function **`remove_at`** serves this purpose.